 Cleanse your mind, body, and spirit through a guided, community-supported 30 day program designed to detoxify and replenish all parts of your Being.
 Embark on 30 days transformational yoga, meditation, and nutrition.
 This 30-day cleanse includes:

-Winter is almost over, and spring is beginning to unfold itself as the days get longer and warmer.
+As we transition into fall/winter, the weather starts to cool down and the days get shorter.
 As creatures of this amazing earth, we are greatly affected by the change of seasons, whether those effects are vastly noticeable or minutely subtle.
 And to honor this shift within nature and within ourselves, it is imperative to prepare ourselves from the inside and out, as a way to welcome, invite, and even manifest certain intentions so that we can transcend and transform in sweetly nourishing, devoutly fulfilling ways.
 30 Days of Transcendence is about cleansing and detoxifying the mind, body, and spirit in a very special celebration of YOU.

-There will be a Preparatory Meeting on Friday, March 17th at 7:30 p.m. and on Monday, March 27th at 4:15 p.m. (they will run about 30-45 minutes).
+There will be a Preparatory Meeting on Friday, October 13th at 7:30 p.m. and on Monday, October 16th at 4:15 p.m.
 You do not need to attend both; but it will be helpful if you can attend at least one.
-These are not mandatory by any means, but will be helpful especially if you have any questions, and/or if you are signing up for the cleanse.
-The handouts/materials that you will need for Week 1 of the cleanse (grocery list, expectations, charts, preparation for the 30 days, etc.) will be given out at the meeting, and participants will partake in the first round of goal setting (diet, yoga, exercise, meditation, etc.).
-If you cannot attend, please email Jenn (30DaysofTranscendence@gmail.com) for the materials (if you've signed up), or with any questions you might have.
+If for some reason you cannot attend either of the Prepratory Meetings, please contact Jenn (30DaysofTranscendence@gmail.com); though they are not mandatory, they will be helpful especially if you have any questions, and/or if you are signing up for the cleanse because the handouts/materials that you will need for Week 1 of the cleanse (grocery list, expectations, charts, preparation for the 30 days, etc.) will be given out at the meeting, and participants will partake in the first round of goal setting (diet, yoga, exercise, meditation, etc.).

 The nutritional part of the cleanse consists of the following: